-Field crickets are usually black, brown, or "straw" in color, and have stout bodies.
+Field crickets are usually black, brown, or "straw" color and have stout bodies.
 They have large back legs and are powerful jumpers.
-Adults' wings lay flat against their back and are bent downward on their sides.
+Adults' wings lay flat against their backs and are bent downward on their sides.
 Despite being winged, not all field crickets are capable of flight.
 They also have thin antennae that are longer than their body.
 Field crickets use their wings to create their distinctive "chirping" sound.
 Males make the loudest and most noticeable sounds.

 Are field crickets dangerous?

 Field crickets are an agricultural pest feeding on and damaging a variety of grasses and crops, including alfalfa, wheat, oats, rye, and many vegetables.
 Crickets are typically considered to be nuisance pests when living inside homes and other buildings.
 They are not known to cause any health risks to people, and they do not bite or sting.
 Crickets can, however, damage personal belongings.
 Crickets chew holes in curtains, upholstered furniture, clothing, wallpaper, and some smaller-sized houseplants.
 In addition to the damage, crickets may cause, their incessant chirping can become annoying.

 Why do I have a field cricket problem?